mlip-cmu/book/27-safety.md

 <figcaption>

 For autonomous vehicles, Aurora has developed and released an [extended assurance case structure](https://safetycaseframework.aurora.tech/) of claims and subclaims and explained [their rationale](https://aurora.tech/blog/aurora-unveils-first-ever-safety-case-framework).
-While evidence is not made public with these documents, they provide extensive examples of the kind of reasoning used to argue for safe behavior of autonomous vehicles.
+While evidence is not made public with these documents, they provide extensive examples of the kind of reasoning used to argue for safe behavior of autonomous vehicles. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>